Field (physics): Newtonian gravitation

 The experimental observation that inertial mass and gravitational mass are equal to an unprecedented level of accuracy leads to the identity that gravitational field strength is identical to the acceleration experienced by a particle.
 This is the starting point of the equivalence principle, which leads to general relativity.

 Because the gravitational force F is conservative, the gravitational field g can be rewritten in terms of the gradient of a scalar function, the gravitational potential Φ(r):

 Electromagnetism

 Michael Faraday first realized the importance of a field as a physical quantity, during his investigations into magnetism.
 He realized that electric and magnetic fields are not only fields of force which dictate the motion of particles, but also have an independent physical reality because they carry energy.

 These ideas eventually led to the creation, by James Clerk Maxwell, of the first unified field theory in physics with the introduction of equations for the electromagnetic field.
-The modern version of these equations is called Maxwell's equations.
+The modern versions of these equations are called Maxwell's equations.